skyout/angular-image-dimensions/README.md

 Examples
 --------

-Get an image's height and width:
+Display an image's height and width:

 ```html
 <div ng-repeat="image in images" image-dimensions>